Professor Andrei Malkov

 - Catalytic functionalization of C-H bonds: method development, synthetic applications.

-- Total synthesis of bioactive natural products, biological investigations.
+- Total synthesis of bioactive natural products, antibacterial compounds, biological investigations.

 - Photovoltaics: solution processing of semiconductor thin films.